cityofaustin/Residential-Permitting/_project_steps/Porch-Carport-Garage/define-copy.md

 * Make sure to circle it on your application.

-* &nbsp;

-  Only a registered electrician can get a permit if the electrical changes require making changes to the main electrical service.
+* Only a registered electrician can get a permit if the electrical changes require making changes to the main electrical service.

 #### Mechanical permits